iCliniq Logo

 What Causes Back Compression Fractures?

-• Severe Osteoporosis: People with severe osteoporosis can be susceptible to compression fractures even with simple day-to-day activities like lifting lightweight objects or forceful sneezing or coughing.
+• Severe Osteoporosis - People with severe osteoporosis can be susceptible to compression fractures even with simple day-to-day activities like lifting lightweight objects or forceful sneezing or coughing.

-• Trauma - People with healthy bones can develop compression fractures due to trauma to their back from a car accident, sports injury, falling down hard, etc.
+• Trauma - People with healthy bones can develop compression fractures due to trauma to their back from a car accident, sports injury, falling hard, etc.

-• Tumors - A tumor of the spine such as multiple myeloma can weaken the vertebral bones and cause compression fractures.
+• Tumors - A tumor of the spine, such as multiple myeloma can weaken the vertebral bones and cause compression fractures.

 • Metastatic Cancer - A tumor from somewhere else in the body can metastasize and spread to the backbone.
 This, too, can cause compression fractures.